AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-use-label.md

 Perform the following steps to add a label to your topic:

-1. In the Assets UI, select a topic
+1. In the Assets UI, select a topic, and open it.
-1. Click the left rail selector icon and select **Version History**.
+1. Select the left rail selector icon and select **Version History**.
-1. In the Version History, click a version where you want to add a label.
+1. In the Version History dropdown, select a version where you want to add a label.
 1. Enter a label for the selected version and press Enter.
 For example, *2.6 Release*.

     >[!NOTE]